-Drumming is a great passion, and yet one that can cost you a lot of money.
-You need to buy everything from drumsticks to drum heads, beaters to mallets, and the drum set and cymbals, among other things.
+Drumming is a beloved hobby, but it can come with a high cost.
+From drumsticks to drum heads, beaters to mallets, and the drum set and cymbals, the expenses can add up quickly.

 • Excellent construction